If you are not sure about Ruby on Rails testing and writing tests for any application, consider reading this article.

 It’s time to make things clean and beautiful.
 Now you can update your code by getting rid of unneeded variables, methods or doubled calls.
 You shouldn’t spend much time on this step.
 If you did then it may mean that code is too complicated and you didn’t implement single responsibility principle.

 Now repeat.
 Repeat with each next class you will be creating.
-I will write more about Test Driven Development soon so stay in touch and sign up for the newsletter.
+I will write more about Test Driven Development soon so stay in touch.